 The moat is not the data.
 The data is public.
 The moat is the decomposition that places these eight markets on the same scale — with the consequence that grade designations, archetype shapes, and Kill Switch flags carry the same meaning regardless of which exchange the issuer trades on.
-Country pages show what each market’s answer looks like; this page shows what the cross-section reveals.

 Per-market grade distribution, archetype distribution, dominant pathologies, landmark detection cases, and data-coverage details live on each country page.
 Card-level information here is intentionally sparse — the page’s editorial weight sits below, in the cross-section.